raspberrypilearning/sweet-shop-reaction-game/worksheet.md

 1. Add another `when green flag clicked` control block to the scripts area and connect a `wait until` block to it.

 1. Add the operators block `=` to the space in the `wait until` block.
 In the left hand space add the variable block `timer` and on the right hand side type a value to represent time.
-If you want your game to last for 10 seconds then type `10`.
+If you want your game to last for ten seconds then type `10`.

 1. Connect a `stop all` control block to the end of this script.